Giving a retired greyhound a home is a great idea. Despite their previous working life, they make fantastic household pets.

 Generally, purchasing a retired greyhound from a former racing owner would only cost around $325.

-Essentially, once the greyhound is done racing, the owner will try to sell up quickly to leave space for younger dogs.
+Once the greyhound is done racing, the owner will try to sell up quickly to leave space for younger dogs.
 Sadly, it’s rare for the owner to keep retired dogs as family pets afterward.

 Some racing owners may even take their retired dogs to specialist retired greyhound shelters.
 The Greyhound Trust rehomes over 4000 retired dogs annually.

-Adopting a dog from there can mean varying prices, but usually, the shelter is happy to take a lower price to see the dogs sent to a good family home.
+Adopting a dog from there can mean varying prices, but the shelter is usually happy to take a lower price to see the dogs sent to a good family home.